Sourdough starter not rising? Is something else going wrong? This post addresses common sourdough starter issues.

 When refrigerating a starter you can use a sealed lid.
 The rise and accumulation of gas will be much slower when it's cold.

-Can sourdough starter be frozen?
+Can sourdough starters be frozen?

 Sourdough starter can be frozen too, but only once it's properly mature.
 Some of the yeast won't survive the freezing process so there needs to be an established colony.